 Educating students about the importance of academic integrity is critical.
 This includes echeating or digital cheating where students use a myriad of unauthorized electronic resources.
-Multiple studies have shown that universities with pre-emptive policies are seeing some improvement in misconduct rates as well as more involvement from faculty (Jarc, 2009, Shelling, 2008, McCabe, 2005 and Harmon, 2008).
+Multiple studies revealed institutions who were proactive with creating policies to combat academic dishonesty also obtained lower rates of misconduct and greater faculty involvement (Jarc, 2009, Shelling, 2008, McCabe, 2005 and Harmon, 2008).
 Chiesl (2007) asserts making strong policies to provide a sound moral and ethical framework, limited time for the exams, personal or video surveillance, randomized questions and employing a statistical analysis to find abnormalities which could not have occurred naturally.
 Moten et. al. (2013) found successful exam proctoring occurred when the academic institution has a testing center and student identification cards were checked and verified the student is the one taking the exam.
 King et al., (2009) recommended using shorter timed exams and essay questions to minimize online cheating.
 Christe (2003) recommends using multiple low stakes assessments to display their level of learning.
 For exams, faculty should rearrange and rewrite exams every semester, have a time limitation and have them proctored and use plagiarism software such as Turnitin.
-The University of North Texas (UNT) recommends making your expectations clear for students, utilizing the learning management system to track students to see if they are viewing and participating (https://teachingcommons.unt.edu/teaching-essentials/academic-integrity/academic-dishonesty-online-courses-tips-strategies) Therefore, it is imperative to establish a culture and expectation in higher education around the purpose of testing and assessment that incorporates the impact of academic dishonesty (Dyer, Pettyjohn, & Saladin, 2020).
+The University of North Texas (UNT) recommends making your expectations clear for students, utilizing the learning management system to track students to see if they are viewing and participating (https://teachingcommons.unt.edu/teaching-essentials/academic-integrity/academicdishonesty-online-courses-tips-strategies\) Consequently, Dyer, Pettyjohn, & Saladin (2020) assert "it is imperative to establish a culture and expectation in higher education around the purpose of testing and assessment that incorporates the impact of academic dishonesty."